 In the Environmental Protection Agency budget, there may be a nod to the Flint water crisis in the President’s budget via increased funding in the Drinking Water State Revolving Loan Fund of $157 million.
 However, this is offset by a decrease in the Clean Water SRF of $414 million.
 There are also modest increases in both the Brownfields Program and the Superfund program, both programs used for the restoration and redevelopment of abandoned or under-utilized industrial and commercial sites, which are frequently contaminated.
 On the energy front, the President proposed $2.9 billion to support a range of strategies aimed at reducing US reliance on oil, increasing energy affordability and increasing environmental responsibility.

 The President’s budget is the first step in the process, and now it is up to Congress to determine if they will debate any of it or move forward with their own, or simply punt to a Continuing Resolution.

-Summer Minnick is the Director of Policy initiatives and Federal Affairs.
-She can be reached at 517-908-0301 or email@example.com.
+Summer Minnick is the Director of External Relations and Federal Affairs.
+She can be reached at email@example.com 517-908-0301.